A Celiac’s Gluten Free Guide to South Korea

 JeJuice rice flour and walnut pastries.
 Photo by Montana Lopez

-• Namusae Tea House (Google Maps link); listed as Woodbird Teahouse on Naver: While bingsu (a popular Korean shaved ice dessert made of finely shaved ice topped with sweet ingredients like red beans, fresh fruit, condensed milk, and rice cakes) can be found at multiple locations and is often gluten free, we particularly enjoyed this charming tea house near Insadong Culture Street in Seoul.
-Serving a variety of teas and sweets we had numerous options to choose from.
-The staff read our gluten free card carefully and were able to make recommendations about what menu items were safe.
+• Namusae Tea House(Google Maps link); listed as Woodbird Teahouse on Naver: While bingsu (a popular Korean shaved ice dessert made of finely shaved ice topped with sweet ingredients like red beans, fresh fruit, condensed milk, and rice cakes) can be found at multiple locations and is often gluten free, this charming tea house near Insadong Culture Street in Seoul is a great spot to try it.
+Serving a variety of teas and sweets, the staff was happy to read the Korean gluten free card carefully and were able to make recommendations about what menu items were safe.
 In addition to bingsu they also had GF dried persimmons and tteok (떡) grilled rice cakes served warm with a syrup drizzle.

 Gluten free teahouse South Korea Seoul